Beer chaser: Mayfield endorses sports drink after brew chug

 The Browns’ star quarterback, who further endeared himself to Cleveland’s fervent football fans by biting into a beer can last weekend and gulping it down while attending an Indians game, has added sports drink BODYARMOR to his growing list of endorsements.

-Mayfield said it was done in fun and he’s not concerned about any negative backlash.
+And as for his beer-guzzling moment, which triggered a frenzy on social media and some criticism, Mayfield said it was done in fun and he’s not concerned about any negative backlash.

 “I’m gonna be me,” he told The Associated Press.